laro/Cilia/README.md

 ## Comparison with C++, Cpp2, and Carbon
 Cilia is, in my opinion, a collection of quite obvious ideas, but tastes and opinions differ:
-Carbon and Cpp2 ("C++ syntax 2") are based on the same basic idea, a new syntax with C++ interoperability, but both with a syntax more resembling Rust than C++.
+While Carbon and Cpp2 ("C++ syntax 2") are based on the same basic idea, a new syntax with C++ interoperability, they both have a syntax more resembling Rust than C++.

 [Bjarne Stroustrup in an interview (2000):](https://www.stroustrup.com/devXinterview.html)
 > Today, I'd look for a much simpler syntax—and probably clash with people's confusion between the familiar and the simple.